 A: All messages or advertising on fences or walls are considered signage and thus are not allowed on fences unless permitted in accordance with Chapter 10, Sign Standards, of the UDC.

 Q: Are there any other permits required for a fence?

 Walls or other fencing proposed to be located near a public utility easement or buried or above-ground utility equipment that are made up of masonry or a similar product and containing a poured foundation may require a License to Encroach pursuant to Section 3.21.
-For additional information, please contact the Inspections and Permitting Department at (512) 930-2550
+Click here for License to Encroach information

 Q: May I build a temporary fence?